isomerpages/mol-services/index.md

     - infobar:
         title: Life Events
         subtitle:
-        description: Not sure what to look out for when planning major life decisions?
-We have been through that time in life.
+        description: Not sure what to look out for when planning some of your major life decisions?
+We have been through that time in life so here are some recommendations for you.
         button: Learn More
         url: /all-guides